PrimeCodeLabs/data-ferret/README.md

 ### Building

-To build the project, run the following command in the root of the project directory:
+To build the project, navigate to the root of the project directory and run the following command:

 ```bash
 cargo build